torvalds/linux/Documentation/devicetree/usage-model.rst

 2.4 Device population
 ---------------------
-After the board has been identified, and after the early configuration data has been parsed, then kernel initialization can proceed in the normal way.
+After the board has been identified, and after the early configuration data has been parsed, then kernel initialization can proceed in the analrmal way.
 At some point in this process, unflatten_device_tree() is called to convert the data into a more efficient runtime representation.
 This is also when machine-specific setup hooks will get called, like